Marker design and table background color indicate route status and era that the route was turned back or renumbered, as indicated at right:

 Improvements: Dirt and gravel for many years.
 First paved west of Columbus in 1960s, remainder by 1970s.
 Road east of Columbus that was recently added to the state highway system was paved while a county road in late 1990s-2000.

-Comments: As noted above for NM-3, there may have been a Las Cruces to Columbus road envisioned in the 1930s.
-The extension of NM-9 between the Luna-Doņa Ana county line and NM-136 at Sunland Park is indistinguishable from the state road portion except for the speed limit (55 instead of 65), but is officially Doņa Ana County road A-003.
+Comments: The extension of NM-9 between the Luna-Doņa Ana county line and NM-136 at Sunland Park is indistinguishable from the state road portion except for the speed limit (55 instead of 65), but is officially Doņa Ana County road A-003.
 It appears to have been improved all at the same time, likely with state aid.
 The junction with NM-136 reads "To NM-9."

 NM-10